Army Job: MOS 27D Paralegal Specialist

 These soldiers assist Army lawyers and prepare legal documents

-If you've joined the U.S. Army and have an interest in law and the legal system, one Military Occupational Specialty (MOS) to consider is Paralegal Specialist.
+If you've joined the U.S. Army and have an interest in law and the legal system, one Military Occupational Specialty (MOS) to consider is a Paralegal Specialist.
 This MOS is an integral part of the U.S. Army's legal system.
 These soldiers assist judges, Army lawyers and unit commanders with legal matters and judicial work.

 The Paralegal Specialist provides legal and administrative support in such diverse areas as criminal law, family law, international law, contract law, and fiscal law.
 Paralegals are also involved in defense and judicial legal services as well as operational and foreign law.